-- A. President Tenure The first term of Senate President is two years.
+A. President Tenure - The first term of Senate President is two years.
 The Senate President may elect to run to continue service as President during the spring of the first year of service.
 During the election cycle of the first term, the Senate President can decide to run for an additional one year or a two year term.
 If they run for a one year term, they are eligible the following spring to run for another one year term.
-Presidents are limited to a maximum of four consecutive years serving as President; however, they may run for election after vacating the seat for at least one two-year term. - B. Nominations for President-elect During the spring semester of the election cycle, the Administrative Assistant will call for candidates for Senate President.
+Presidents are limited to a maximum of four consecutive years serving as President; however, they may run for election after vacating the seat for at least one two-year term.

+B. Nominations for President-elect - During the spring semester of the election cycle, the

+- B. Nominations for President-elect During the spring semester of the election cycle, the Administrative Assistant will call for candidates for Senate President.
 The Senate will work to encourage an open nomination and selection process, and contested elections.
 Election dates will be set well in advance in order to permit adequate participation and publicity. - C. Elections of President-elect The President-elect will be chosen by the faculty electorate at-large.
 A plurality of votes cast constitutes election.
 If no majority arises, there will be a run-off election between the candidates with the highest vote count.
 During the first year after election, the winning candidate will serve as President-elect.
-The President-elect will assume office at the last meeting in May one year after election.
+The President-elect will assume office of the President at the end of the last meeting in May and at the end of their year as President-elect one year after election. - D. Election of Executive Committee Officers The Vice President and Executive Secretary.

-D. Election of Executive Committee Officers - The Vice President, and Executive Secretary, Equity, At-Large, and Associate Representatives are selected by the Senate from among the Senators to serve two-year term(s).
+Equity, At-large, and Associate Representatives are selected by the Senate from among the Senators to serve two-year term(s).
 Elections will be held at the last meeting in May of the election cycle.
 Both Officers will assume office immediately.
 A majority vote of the Senate quorum will be required for election.
 Approximately half of officers will be elected each year.